 Even if it may seem like the ancients used these paintings to communicate from one generation to another, it’s still unclear if they were trying to communicate with a human being or their god.

 The First Writing System: Sumerian Written Language

 In the history of graphic design timeline, the next form of graphic design is the visual formation of the alphabet.

-The first writing system known to man was invented by the Sumerians of Mesopotamia in c.
+The Sumerians of Mesopotamia invented the first writing system known to man in c.
 3300 to 3000 BCE called “Cuneiform.”

-Due to it’s wedge-shaped style of writing, the name Cuneiform was derived from the Latin word ‘cuneus’ which means ‘wedge’.
+Due to its wedge-shaped style of writing, archaeologists derived the name Cuneiform from the Latin word ‘cuneus’ which means ‘wedge’.
 These wedge-like characters are made by gently pressing a reed stylus into soft clay to make word signs or pictographs.

 The Cuneiform was commonly used to record a variety of information such as personal letters, myths, stories, temple activities, and business trade.
 Sumerians used pictographs (or icons as we know them today) as graphic symbols to convey different messages through their resemblance to physical objects.

 This goes to show that even in the early years, humans can already understand what a symbol stands for despite how complicated it may look.

 Experts credit China for having the most discoveries for different types of printing methods as well as the invention of paper.